aws-powertools/powertools-lambda-typescript/docs/utilities/validation.md

 This utility provides [JSON Schema](https://json-schema.org) validation for events and responses, including JMESPath support to unwrap events before validation.

-> [!Warning]
+!!! warning
-> This feature is currently under development.
+    This feature is currently under development.
 As such it's considered not stable and we might make significant breaking changes before going before its release.
-You are welcome to [provide feedback](https://github.com/aws-powertools/powertools-lambda-typescript/discussions/3519) and [contribute to the project](https://docs.powertools.aws.dev/lambda/typescript/latest/contributing/getting_started/).
+You are welcome to [provide feedback](https://github.com/aws-powertools/powertools-lambda-typescript/discussions/3519) and [contribute to its implementation](https://github.com/aws-powertools/powertools-lambda-typescript/milestone/18).

 ## Key features